armageddon808/electron-updater-digitalocean-example/README.md

   },
 ```

-*** You can set this to `"private"`.
+*** You can set `"acl"` to `"private"`.
 But then auto-update will not work until you login to your DigitalOcean Spaces and set the files as **Public**.
-This part was the cause of a lot of headaches.
-You might want **Private** files if you don't want the users to have access to the newest release right away.
+This was the cause of a lot of headaches.
+You might want **Private** files if you don't want the users to have access to the newest release right away, but eventually the files have to go **Public**.
+When doing the actual auto-update, electron-updater does not send the keys when the file is requested, so **Private** files do not work.

 ### 3. Install necessary dependencies
-`yarn`
+`yarn` (I haven't tested this yet)
 or
 `npm install`

-### 4. Publish
+### 4. Publish a build
 `npm run publish`

+...
+Wait for it to upload
+...
+...

 ### 5. Set the files in DigitalOcean to Public
 Set all of the files that were just uploaded to **Public** if you had the `"acl": "private"` flag set.
 Skip this step if `"acl": "public-read"`.